chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] Unsupported python version appears too early, when no interpreter is set up
 - [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md)

 ## Completed Tasks (newest first)

+- [x] Unsupported python version appears too early, when no interpreter is set up
+- [x] fix: Remove deprecated usage: `FilenameIndex.getFilesByName`
 - [x] feat: exception: if using err/exc/error, offer `except bla as X`
 - [x] feat: exception: wrap list with parentheses to resolve syntax error
 - [x] feat: Parse pytest node ids in the terminal as links